mahmoudsalah296/sorting_algorithms/README.md

 ### 3. Quick Sort
     Write a function that sorts an array of integers in ascending order using the Quick sort algorithm

+### 100. Shell Sort - Knuth Sequence
+    Write a function that sorts an array of integers in ascending order using the Shell sort algorithm, using the Knuth sequence